Mortgage

 You may be ready to breathe a huge sigh of relief once you’ve found a home, had your offer accepted and signed on the dotted line.
 But is the house really yours — or can a seller back out of a contract?

 The short answer is yes, a seller can cancel a contract — but only under particular circumstances.
-Even then, there will likely be consequences for the seller, as the laws around real estate contracts tend to favor the buyer rather than the seller.
+Even then, the seller will likely face consequences, as the laws around real estate contracts tend to favor the buyer over the seller.

-The two main avenues a seller can use to cancel a contract legally are:
+The two main avenues sellers use to cancel a contract legally are:

 1. For reasons spelled out in the contract.
 The seller can back out for reasons written into the contract, including (but not limited to) contingencies.